Video Conferencing - Applying Best Practices for Zoom Security

 Authentication profiles allow you to restrict the meeting to one of the following:

-• Anyone logged into Virginia Tech Zoom.
+• Need to be signed into Virginia Tech

 Meeting Registration